 Add this to the fact that they can ‘buzz pollinate’, and you begin to see why this insect is so important to both the environment and humans.

-year too.
-Bombus pascuorum, the Common Carder bumblebee (as seen at the top of the page), may even be around as late as November.
-To find out more about
+Some species provide a late season plant pollination service.
+Bombus pascuorum, the Common Carder bumble bee (as seen at the top of the page), may even be around as late as November.

 Worldwide there are about 250 known species.
-Unfortunately, relatively little attention has been paid to these most vital pollinators, in comparison with, say the honey bee, which has been studied extensively.
+Unfortunately, relatively little attention has been paid to these most vital pollinators.
 We do know, however, that in the West particularly, worrying declines in populations are now being noticed.

 - Bombus subterraneous